duckduckgo/zeroclickinfo-spice/CONTRIBUTING.md

 ![](http://docs.duckduckhack.com/assets/hack search engine.png)

-**Instant Answers are an opportunity for anyone to create their own results. **
+**Instant Answers are an opportunity for anyone to create their own search results.**

 Instant Answers appear on DuckDuckGo.com above ads and organic links, on [millions of searches](https://duckduckgo.com/traffic.html).
 Instant Answers are created by an open source community of developers [around the world](http://duckduckgo.meetup.com/) like you.
 Welcome!